 In-District: A student is considered to be in-district if his/her legal residence is within the boundaries of L&C District No. 536 for at least 30 days prior to the start of the semester in which the student plans to enroll and for purposes other than attending college.
-Students who are residents of the former Metropolitan Community College District and attend L&C as a result of the East St. Louis Higher Education Campus will be charged the in-district rate (documentation of tax district may be required).
+Students who are residents of the former Metropolitan Community College District, and attend L&C through the East St. Louis Higher Education Campus, will be charged the in-district rate (documentation of tax district may be required).
+If an in-district student moves out of district during the semester, the in-district rate will be honored for that semester.